IPP 2 – Use and Disclosure

 A record of a reasonable belief the disclosure is reasonably necessary should comply with the requirements of IPP 2.2.

-IPP 2.2 states that a written note must be made of any use or disclosure made under IPP 2.1(g) to a law enforcement agency.
+IPP 2.2 states a written note must be made of any use or disclosure made under IPP 2.1(g) to a law enforcement agency.
 It does not specify what should be included in the note, but the note should include information that can assist in establishing the rationale and circumstances of the disclosure, so that if this information is requested in the future, it can be retrieved and provided.

 The note should specify at least the following information: